AI for Enterprise Security

 2021.
 Voxel raises $3M to make warehouse security cameras more safety conscious

-Warehouses and distribution centers are already blanketed in security cameras, but unless someone is actively monitoring them, a lot of the footage goes unexamined.
-Voxel wants to change that by inviting its on-premises pixel-peeping machine-vision robots to take a closer look, notifying managers when something isn’t up to snuff.
-The company just raised a $3 million seed round to continue building its tech and rolling out beyond its first set of beta customers.
-The company runs a hybrid architecture, where all the initial analysis and computer vision is done by adding an on-premises computer.
-If a safety event is detected, that is uploaded and made accessible on the SaaS online dashboard.
+Warehouses and distribution centers are equipped with extensive security camera coverage, but much of the recorded footage remains unexamined unless actively monitored.
+Voxel aims to revolutionize this situation by introducing its on-premises pixel-peeping machine-vision robots to conduct meticulous inspections and promptly alert managers if any issues arise.
+The company has recently secured a $3 million seed funding round to further develop its technology and expand its services beyond the initial group of beta customers.
+Voxel operates on a hybrid architecture, where initial analysis and computer vision tasks are performed by an on-premises computer.
+If a safety event is detected, the relevant data is uploaded and made accessible through the SaaS online dashboard.

 2020.
 Palo Alto Networks to acquire AI cybersecurity firm Expanse for $800M